undergrad-partner-school

 Cost

-Financial planning for school is one of the most important things to think about before you apply.
-Here are some details you should know about the cost of attendance for St. Clair County Community College.
+One of the most crucial things to take into consideration when applying to any college or university is the financial component.
+Here are some details you should know about the cost of attendance for St Clair County Community College.

 Tuition and Fees

-If you are an area resident, your tuition was $4,380.
-Tuition fees were $11,880 for students coming from out of state.
-For international students, tuition fees at this school totaled $11,880, as well.
-Full-time students in 2021 were required to pay additional fees in the amount of $1,110.
+If you are an area resident, your tuition was $4,590.
+For out-of-state students, tuition fees amounted to $12,300.
+Tuition costs at St Clair County Community College for international students equalled $12,300.
+Full-time students in 2021 were required to pay additional fees in the amount of $1,170.

 Books and Supplies

-Another important financial factor to consider is the approximate cost of books and supplies for a college or university.
-Most students have to set aside about $1,672 for books and supplies during their time at St. Clair County Community College.
+When you try to estimate the cost of attendance for a college or university, you need to consider the cost of books and supplies you're going to need.
+Most students have to allocate about $1,672 for books and supplies during their time at St Clair County Community College.

 Boarding

-The cost of room and board (on campus) per academic year at St. Clair County Community College was $14,500 in 2021.
+In 2021, the price of room and board at St Clair County Community College was $14,500 per academic year.

 Room and Board $ 14,500